Winston-503/automatic_video_editing/article/article.md

 Video editing is always tedious.
 Removing unnecessary video fragments is not a difficult task, but a long one.
 You need to review the video completely (and possibly more than once!), select all fragments you need, join them and then render the video for a long time.
 It usually takes more than three hours to simply edit an hour-long video!
 That's why I came up with this idea.

 Of course, alternatives exist.
-For example, [wisecat](https://www.wisecat.video/), which can do much more than cropping the video.
+For example, [wisecat](https://www.wisecat.video/), which can do much more than "video cutting".
 But I want to make a fast, simple, and free program.
 Python libraries [moviepy](https://zulko.github.io/moviepy/) and [vosk](https://alphacephei.com/vosk/) will help me with this.

 ## Problem Statement

 I want to build a program that will automatically cut some video fragments and then join these fragments together.
 It has to receive data about these fragments in two ways:
-- Automated (partially automatic, with some human intervention) - with recognizing control words, and
+- Automated (*partially automatic*, with some human intervention) - recognizing control words, and
-- Automatic (completely automatic, without human intervention) - with identifying long moments of silence
+- Automatic (*completely automatic*, without human intervention) - identifying long moments of silence

 | ![video_editing.JPG](./img/video_editing.JPG) |
 |:--:|